-A number of senior administrators and staff members are using the BlackBerry telephone and data technology to increase their communication effectiveness.
+The senior administrators and number of senior staff members are using the BlackBerry telephone and data technology to increase their communication effectiveness.
 Information Services is still considering a partnership with a "3G" capable cellular company to provide access to this newer technology.
-IS staff members are also reviewing the functionality and effectiveness of "tablet PC" computers to further enhance mobile computing and we will also test the just announced "Origami" portable computing device when it reaches the market.
 The next generation of mobile computing devices will probably provide the functionality of computers, cell phones, digital cameras, and iPods.